AustinGrey/cmput404-group-project/README.md

 Website URL: https://cmput404-group-project-mandala.herokuapp.com/

+This project is now archived.
+It was for a university assignment and while a worthwhile exercise has little continuing value.

 # Documentation
 ### Documentation can be found on our GitHub Wiki or from the links below
 [Endpoint Documentation](https://github.com/AustinGrey/cmput404-group-project/wiki/Endpoints-Documentation)<br>